 Remember, you'll be the one lugging this stuff through airports and stuffing it into a rental car trunk.
 If you don't want to haul it, don't take it!
 The more you pack, the more it will cost you in terms of money and aching muscles.

-Airlines allow 2 checked bags, and are charging up to $25 the second one.
-Some airlines are even charging for ALL checked bags!
+Airlines allow 2 checked bags, and are charging $25 to $50 for EACH!
 And if you try to jam everything into one bag, it will cost you an extra $25 for the extra weight.
+(I'd definitely recommend a good luggage scale to avoid those charges).

 Knowing what to pack - and what to leave at home - is essential for travel today.
 No, you do NOT need 5 pair of shoes and 2 outfits for each day!